P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

-\allowdisplaybreaks{ } which form convex MIP constraints.
-To clarify: a 3-split formulation is formulation \eqref{eq:p-split} where the constraints of the original disjunction are split into three parts ($P = 3$).
-Assuming the original disjunction is part of a larger optimization problem that may contain multiple disjunctions, we enforce integrality restrictions on the $\lambda$-variables even if we obtain the convex hull of the disjunction.
-Proposition \ref{prop_feasset} shows the correctness of the \eqref{eq:p-split} formulation of the original disjunction. \begin{proposition} The feasible set projected onto the $\boldsymbol{x}$ space of formulation \eqref{eq:p-split} is equal to the feasible set of the original disjunction in ~\eqref{eq:main_disjunction_lifted}. \end{proposition} \begin{proof} Omitted as it trivially follows from Lemma 1. \end{proof} Proposition \ref{prop_feasset} states that the \eqref{eq:p-split} formulation is correct for integer feasible solutions, but it does not provide any insight on the strength of its continuous relaxation.
+which form convex MIP constraints.
+To clarify our terminology, $P$ can be assigned an integer value: a 3-split formulation is a formulation \eqref{eq:p-split} where the constraints of the original disjunction are split into three parts ($P = 3$).
+Assuming the original disjunction is part of a larger optimization problem that may contain multiple disjunctions, we enforce integrality of the $\lambda$-variables even if we obtain the convex hull of the disjunction.
+Proposition \ref{prop_feasset} shows the correctness of the \eqref{eq:p-split} formulation of the original disjunction.

+\begin{proposition} The feasible set projected onto the $\boldsymbol{x}$-space of formulation \eqref{eq:p-split} is equal to the feasible set of the original disjunction in ~\eqref{eq:main_disjunction_lifted}. \end{proposition} \begin{proof} Omitted as it trivially follows from Lemma \ref{lemma_feasset} and basic properties of the extended convex hull formulation \cite{balas1998disjunctive}. \end{proof} Proposition \ref{prop_feasset} states that the \eqref{eq:p-split} formulation is correct for integer feasible solutions, but it does not provide any insight on the strength of its continuous relaxation.
 The following subsections further analyze the properties of the \eqref{eq:p-split} formulation and its relation to the big-M and convex hull formulations.

-\begin{remark} If each $\alpha$ variable is only used in one disjunct, the \eqref{eq:p-split} formulation introduces $P\cdot \left(|\mathcal{D}|^2 +|\mathcal{D}| \right)$ continuous and $|\mathcal{D}|$ binary variables.
-Unlike the extended convex hull formulation, the number of ``extra'' variables is independent of $n$, \ie the number of variables in the original disjunction.
-Section \ref{sec:numeric} presents applications where $|\mathcal{D}| << n$ and the \eqref{eq:p-split} formulation is significantly smaller than the extended convex hull formulation.
+\begin{remark} If each $\alpha$ variable appears only in one disjunct, the \eqref{eq:p-split} formulation introduces $P\cdot \left(|\mathcal{D}|^2 +|\mathcal{D}| \right)$ continuous and $|\mathcal{D}|$ binary variables.
+Unlike the extended convex hull formulation, the number of \say{auxiliary} variables is independent of $n$, \ie the number of variables in the original disjunction.
+Section \ref{sec:7} presents applications where $|\mathcal{D}| << n$ and the \eqref{eq:p-split} formulation is significantly smaller than the extended convex hull formulation.
 For disjunctions with general nonlinearities, \eqref{eq:p-split} formulations may be simpler as they avoid the perspective function. \end{remark}